-Lake Improvement District (LID) OverviewThe LID Board of Directors is composed of five members representing specific areas of the LID (view LID Factsheet for area map) and two at large members.
+Lake Improvement District (LID) OverviewThe LID Board of Directors is composed of five members representing specific areas of the LID and two at large members.
+Please view the LID Factsheet for the Board Member area map.
 The LID Board administers an annual budget and provides policy recommendations to the Chisago County Board of Commissioners.

 Approximately 14,000 people live in the LID, which contains the communities of Center City, Chisago City, Lindstrom, Shafer, and Chisago Lakes and Lent Townships.
 There are 19 lakes in the LID with a combined surface water area of over 7,000 acres.

 The regularly scheduled Lake Improvement District (LID) Board meetings are held: